 In this room planning guide, we'll show you that a small bathroom needn't mean compromising on quality.
 In fact, we'll demonstrate exactly how a small bathroom can end up punching well above its weight.
 This article focuses on your master bathroom, however, if you are looking to plan a second small bathroom in your home, you may wish to read one of the following guides:

 With full, coordinated suites available, the Wharfe collection from Orchard Bathrooms will help you create a fresh, modern look in your bathroom

 A bathroom of substance always has a bathtub as a centrepiece and this doesn’t have to be lost even if you are working with a small space.
-At just 1510mm in length, our small Winchester roll top bath can bring elegance to any bathroom and attracts plenty of attention as you enter the room.
+At just 1500mm in length, the small Traditional double ended roll top bath from The Bath Co. can bring elegance to any bathroom and attracts plenty of attention as you enter the room.
 If you are planning a traditional bathroom, the Dulwich freestanding shower bath (pictured below) combines the best of both worlds, saving on space and providing both bathing and showering options.

 With all the elegance of a traditional roll top bath, the Dulwich freestanding shower bath will help you optimise your space